eltislab/eltislab.website/content/publication/2023-grigg_j-biol-chem/index.md

   - Jie Liu
   - Aygun Ibrahimova
   - Lindsay D. Eltis
-publication: J Biol Chem
+publication: "*J Biol Chem*"
 doi: "10.1016/j.jbc.2023.104924 "
-abstract: Mycobacterium tuberculosis's (Mtb) success as a pathogen is due in part to its sophisticated lipid metabolic programs, both catabolic and biosynthetic.
+abstract: "*Mycobacterium tuberculosis's* (Mtb) success as a pathogen is due in part to its sophisticated lipid metabolic programs, both catabolic and biosynthetic.
 Several of Mtb lipids have specific roles in pathogenesis, but the identity and roles of many are unknown.
 Here, we demonstrated that the tyz